Visa-free travel and registration in Belarus: not so simple

 Although the Ministry of Foreign Affairs is trying to create a positive image of the country to promote the visa-free regime, the Ministry of Internal Affairs seems to have a different goal.

 If you are a foreigner with a Belarusian visa and want to stay for more than five days not in an officially registered hotel you need to register with the police.
 The point of this procedure is to ensure the authorities know where you are staying.
-Ironically, by this time you will have given the authorities this address twice: when applying for the visa and receiving a migration card.
+Ironically, by this time you will have given the authorities this address twice: when applying for the visa and completing a migration card when crossing the boder.

 Belarus probably has the strictest system of registration of foreigners in Europe.
-For example, the United Kingdom only requires police registration from those foreigners with visas who are planning to stay for longer than six months in the country.
+For example, the United Kingdom only requires police registration if you stay longer than six months.
 Russia permits visits without registration of seven working days, which can mean eleven if you include weekends.
-Belarus only allows five days, which following a strange logic includes Saturdays but not Sundays (this tiny detail is often omitted and can lead to serious problems).
+Belarus only allows five days, which following a strange logic includes Saturdays but not Sundays (this tiny detail is often omitted and can lead to serious problems and fines).

 Under normal Belarusian law, counting the days starts on the day following the event (i.e. crossing the border).
 However, migration officials also count the day of arrival, even if you arrive at 23:59.
 This makes it even more difficult to figure out when exactly you need to register.